kfeder/naltrexone_reanalysis/supplement.md

 2. The association of the unmeasured variable with naltrexone does not depend on later relapse among those who successfully initiate their drugs
-3. The association of the unmeasured confounder with relapse does not depend on treatment assignment among those who successfully initiate their drugs
+3. The association of the unmeasured variable with relapse does not depend on treatment assignment among those who successfully initiate their drugs